Chris Smith: Santa Rosa High grad and ‘Top Gun’ fan now commands the aircraft carrier Theodore Roosevelt

 Crozier, who graduated from SRHS in 1988 and went on to the U.S. Naval Academy, has just become captain of the aircraft carrier Theodore Roosevelt.

 One of the world’s largest and most heavily armed warships, “Big Stick” is nearly as long as the Empire State Building is tall.
-It carries a crew and air wing totaling more than 5,000 (more people than that populate Guerneville) and about 90 aircraft.
+It carries a crew and air wing totaling more than 5,000 (more people than live in Guerneville) and about ?90 aircraft.

 Gina Crozier believes her son’s days as a PD carrier in 1982, when he was 12, played a role in his development into the man he’s become.

 Gina, a Santa Rosa family and child counselor, figures that delivering the PD every day and collecting payments each month taught Brett “fortitude and people skills.”
 She credits also the work the teenage Brett did as a lifeguard, sailing instructor and kiddie train operator at Howarth Park

 Brett was about 16 when he went to a Santa Rosa theater to see “Top Gun,” about the training of elite Navy fighter pilots.

 “I swear, that’s what inspired him,” Gina said.

 At 18, Brett Crozier was nominated to the Naval Academy by then-Congressman Doug Bosco.
 Following graduation, Crozier the Navy officer trained to fly the Seahawk helicopter, then the F/A-18 Hornet fighter.